 Birman

-Affection style: Gentle, calm, enjoys being near people without being pushy.
+Affection style: Gentle, calm, sociable without being pushy.

 Persian